-So you want to know how to get rid of a hickey.
 I for one don’t let my girlfriend give me hickies.
 There’s nothing more tasteless than having the leftovers of your make out sessions on display for the whole world to see in the form of a reddish blotched hickey.
 It’s like you didn’t even wash your hands.
 Granted, it’s proof positive that you are in fact “getting some.”
 But the people around you who aren’t getting that sweet, sweet lovin’ aren’t impressed, I assure you.
-I can’t count the number of times I’ve had to sit in with a student of mine whose neck was covered with hickies.
+I can’t count the number of times I’ve had to sit in with a student whose neck was covered with hickies.
 It is impossible to concentrate on writing, and the teaching of writing, when your student looks like they’ve been savagely beaten with a leech.
 So, for my sake and yours, here are some things you can do to get rid of a hickey.

 What are hickies?

 Hickies are like any other bruise, a hemorrhage just below the skin caused by broken capillaries, and just like any other bruise there is no “get rid of hickies fast” remedy…outside of, y’know, not getting one (or giving one) in the first place.
 Although the steps I walk you through in this article will help speed up the process of removing hickies, it will not actually make the hicky disappear just like that.

 Best Ways to Get Rid of a Hickey